 “When he started going to his program at Giant Steps, things turned 100% around for Neil,” the sign read.
 “He finally felt comfortable and understood.
 He really loves to go and participate.”

-The participation of the Waubonsee Community College’s baseball team helped ensure the event unfolded like a perfect game.
+The participation of Waubonsee Community College’s baseball team helped ensure the event unfolded like a perfect game.

-First-year head coach Alex Hales said 25 of his players helped set up tables and chairs on Friday while many returned on Saturday to serve food, transport people in golf carts and to clean up afterward.
+First-year head baseball coach Alex Hales said 25 of his players helped set up tables and chairs on Friday while many returned on Saturday to serve food, transport people in golf carts and clean up afterward.

 “It’s a wonderful thing and part of being a community college, in my opinion, is to really support the community in the best way we can,” Hales said.
 “We talk to our players all the time about how blessed they are to play baseball everyday and how they can use that to further their education and part of recognizing how blessed you are is to be able to help other people and find situations where they can benefit.
 We were pleased to be able to help out.
-It’s such a wonderful event, so well run, so we were very glad to continue that and be out here again this year.”
+It’s such a wonderful event, so well-run, so we were very glad to continue that and be out here again this year.”

 Hanover Park’s George Bailey was participating in his first Giant Steps 5K.
-Holding a green pom-pom in his left hand while his forehead beamed with sweat, Bailey could see that the finish line was only about a 9-iron away as he walked with his wife, Kisha.
+Holding a green pompom in his left hand while his forehead beamed with sweat, Bailey could see that the finish line was only about a 9-iron away as he walked with his wife, Kisha.

 She sped in front of him, turned around to face him and captured a few photos of him in action.